-^{} These recommendations reflect the evidence for chronic airway inflammation in asthma even when symptoms are infrequent, the known benefit of low dose ICS in reducing serious exacerbations in broad asthma populations, and the lack of large studies comparing the effect of ICS and as-needed SABA alone on exacerbations in these populations.

-^{}Corresponds to starting at Step 2 in Box 3-5.

-[†] Corresponds to starting at Step 3 in Box 3-5.
+- These recommendations reflect the evidence for chronic airway inflammation in asthma even when symptoms are infrequent, the known benefit of low dose ICS in reducing serious exacerbations in broad asthma populations, and the lack of large studies comparing the effect of ICS and as-needed SABA alone on exacerbations in these populations. - Corresponds to starting at Step 2 in Box 3-5. - [†] Corresponds to starting at Step 3 in Box 3-5. - # Not recommended for initial treatment in children 6-11 years.